Adobe-Android/NumberCounter/README.md

-# NumberCounter
+# Lang-Benchmark
-Each program will be a simple loop counting to 10,000,000.

-More benchmarks on the way!

-## Why?
-I chose ten million as it was a large enough number to help separate the difference between each programming language implementation without being so large that any language took very long.
+### What is it?
+This is a repository where I (and possibly others) will be writing small programs and pushing the most basic programming constructs to compare a number of languages.

 I also think this is a good reference point even if it holds little value and doesn't do enough to serve as a real benchmark.

 ### Additional Notes:

+**All tests are run on Ubuntu 18.04.**

+**All tests are run on a Ryzen 7 1700 at 3.6GHz.**

+**The C++ version is compiled with the -02 optimization.**

+### How do I read this chart?
 All benchmark times are measured with the unix time program which uses m for minutes and s for seconds.

-Real, User and Sys process time statistics:

 One of these things is not like the other.
 Real refers to actual elapsed time; User and Sys refer to CPU time used only by the process.